meghanamreddy/Driverless-car/README.md

 The basic framework of the road network along with helper classes are available as jar files.
 The file TestTraffic8.java needs to be run for testing the code and starting a simulation of a road network with cars.

+If a car violates any traffic rules, a penalty is awarded.
+If and when a car crashes, the car is removed from the simulation and the total score of the car is displayed.